lvboda/vscode-i18n-fast/README.md

 **Shortcut:** `cmd + option + b` (macOS) / `ctrl + alt + b` (Windows/Linux)

+> Only write operations that call `context.writeFileByEditor` with `needSnapshot` set to true can be undo by this command (by default, `needSnapshot` is true).

 ## FAQ

 ### I still don't know how to configure it after reading the documentation.
 What should I do?